Olog/phoebus-olog-web-client/README.md

 1) Build the deployment artifacts:\
    `>REACT_APP_BASE_URL= npm run-script build`\
    Note that the `REACT_APP_BASE_URL=` portion of the command is needed in order to override whatever value in the `.env` file.
    This will generate files in the `build` directory, all of which must be copied to the target web server.
-Publish the web client resource under the root context,, i.e. the URL `http://<host>/` shall resolve to the file `index.html` found in the build output.
+Publish the web client resource under the root context, i.e. the URL `http://<host>/` shall resolve to the file `index.html` found in the build output.

 2) On the target web server, configure the reverse proxy to map the path /Olog to the Olog-ES backend.
 On Apache this is done like so:
 `<VirtualHost *:80>`\